hen900/Linux_Module_1/README.md

 ## Info ##

 Source code for the first linux training module.
 This is the scoring system backened that is to be installed on a Linux Image.
 This is only a scoring system so "Tasks" or points need to be installed manually.
-Copies of images with this code copied onto them exist in the Loyola Cyber Lab so this code only serves as reference.
+Copies of complete modules already exist on the Loyola Cyber Lab share so this code only serves as reference.

 ## Installation ##
 An install script will "compile" the scorebot and create an init job for it